 Detailed hand blender buying guide

-We would advise you think about two important points.
+Before you start comparing, we would advise you to think about these two important points.

 2. how much you want to spend.